Cyber security manager

 As a cyber security manager, you’ll take the lead on an organisation’s online security measures.
 This means you’ll protect its systems, networks and data from cyber threats and security breaches.

-Generally, you’ll manage a team of cyber security professionals.
-You’ll lead them as they develop online security strategies and monitor cyber threats.
+Generally, you’ll manage a team of cyber professionals, including cyber security analysts.
+You’ll guide them as they develop online security strategies and monitor cyber threats.

 managing your team as they handle cyber threats and spot potential incidents